 Your Training

-Welcome to Your personalized Training Program
+Welcome to Your personalized Training Programme

 Your organization has chosen the Caron Professional & Linguistic Training Centre to support you in your language development.
-With expertise dating back to 1976, we have developed a tailor-made program.
+With expertise dating back to 1976, we have developed a tailor-made programme.
 It adapts to your professional realities, your pace, and your organizational goals while meeting the quality standards recognized by both the federal government and Canadian businesses.

-Discover the programs we offer.
+Discover the programme we offer.

 - Pronunciation